cobbland/top-curriculum/javascript/testing_javascript/project_testing_practice.md

 ### Using ES6 import statements with Jest

 By default, the current version of Jest will not recognize ES6 import statements.
 In order for you to be able to use ES6 modules for this project you may follow the two steps in [Jest's instructions for "Using Babel"](https://jestjs.io/docs/en/getting-started#using-babel) (ignore the "Making your Babel config jest-aware" section).
+Or, if you do not plan on using Babel for your project and prefer a simpler method, you may follow these steps in [this Stack Overflow answer](https://stackoverflow.com/questions/35756479/does-jest-support-es6-import-export/52224329#52224329).

 ### Assignment